gkapkowski/uport-lib/README.md

 ```

 ### Custom display of QR codes
-`uport-lib` features a default QR-code display function, but you might want to display the QR-code in another way.
+`uport-lib` features a default QR-code display function, which injects a div containing the QR-code into the DOM.
+You might want to display the QR-code in a different way.

-This is achieved by doing the following:
+You can provide an object with two functions when uport is created.
+The `openQr` function is called when the user needs to confirm something on the uport app.
+The data argument is a uri that needs to be displayed in a QR-code so that the uport app can scan it.
+The `closeQr` function is called when the action has been confirmed in the uport app and the QR-code can be removed from the screen.

 ```js
 let opts = {